sipcapture/homer/INSTALL.md

 ## Installation

-Homer 5 is composed of separate elements:
- * [HOMER-API](https://github.com/sipcapture/homer-api): API Server and Backend Component
- * [HOMER-UI](https://github.com/sipcapture/homer-ui):  User-Interface and Frontend Component
+**Packages are coming!
+If you don't know what you are doing, check back next week - the Manual setup procedure requires ability to carefully read, understanding of our elements and some basic system skills**

-## Setup Guide
+## Manual Setup Guide

 * Sytem Requirements:
 	- Apache2 or nginx